cwahlmann/vz200-remake/en/03_assembly_vz200.md

 Now connect the USB cable to the keyboard controller like shown here.

-**Attention:** The cabel needs to be put through the hole in back of the bottom cover and knotted once inside to prevent drag on the cables.
+**Attention:** The cabel needs to be put through the hole in the back of the bottom cover and knotted inside once to prevent drag on the cables.

 | USB cable bare wire color | Controller port |
 | --------------------- | -------------------- |